-Although it is not as easy to prove, it is possible to be charged and convicted with shoplifting when an individual did not leave the store.
-When a person takes merchandise and puts it in a backpack or purposefully conceals it before purchasing, the retailer can make a case that the person intended on stealing the item.
+A person can be charged and convicted of shoplifting even if they did not leave the store.
+For example, if a person puts merchandise in a backpack or purposefully conceals it, the retailer can make a case that the person intended to steal the item.

 Most employees or security workers in a retail environment wait for a suspected shoplifter to leave the store with the stolen merchandise before apprehending them.
 It is easier to prove the individual was shoplifting if they leave the store with unpaid merchandise.

-On the other hand, proving an individual intended to steal merchandise that they did not leave the store with can prove difficult.
-While security personnel are trained to detect shoplifters, they do make mistakes and may misinterpret a shopper’s actions to be shoplifting when no shoplifting was intended.
+On the other hand, proving a person intended to steal merchandise that they did not leave the store with can be difficult.
+Security personnel are trained to detect shoplifters.
+But they do make mistakes and may misinterpret a shopper’s actions to be shoplifting when no shoplifting was intended.